 Example: A company after having completed its annual accounts estimates its net income after tax to -20 000 EUR (loss).

-Note: Unlike companies as in the example, associations can as suggestion use following accounts: 9999 Surplus/deficit for the Financial year and 2030 Surplus/deficit for the Financial year
+Note: Unlike companies as in the example, associations can as a suggestion use the following accounts: 9999 Surplus/deficit for the Financial year and 2030 Surplus/deficit for the Financial year

-The account you are looking for maybe inactive and you can activate it by simply selecting Active.
+The account you are looking for may be inactive and you can activate it by simply select Active.

 If you still cannot find the account you are looking for, you can add it by clicking on Add New Account.

 Here you can fill in the information about your account:

 The Account Classes you connect your accounts to may be:

 - Net result of the year (Profit and Loss)

 - Profit (loss) for the financial year in Capital and reserves (Balance Sheet)